sthakur369/instagram-saved-library-app/README.md

 └── saved_music.html
 ```

-You do **not** need to understand or edit these HTML files.
+You don't need to open or understand these HTML files.

----

-## Step 3 — Download this app
+### 3. Download this app

-At the top of this GitHub page, click:
+On this GitHub page, click:

 **Code → Download ZIP**

+Unzip the downloaded app.

-You do **not** need a GitHub account just to download the ZIP.
+You do **not** need a GitHub account to download it.

-Then:

-1. Open the downloaded ZIP.
-2. Extract/unzip it.
-3. You will get the app folder.

----

-## Step 4 — Put the app inside your `saved` folder
+### 4. Put the app beside your Instagram export

-Take the extracted **Instagram Saved Library** folder and move it inside the `saved` folder from Step 2.
+Move the extracted app folder into Instagram's `saved` folder:

-You want the structure to look like:

 ```text
 saved/